The perils of Saab

 To be fair to General Motors, Saab would not have survived if General Motors had not purchased them.
 The problem is, that twenty-nine years later they are in survival mode again.
 This time, however, one has to wonder what someone will be buying if they buy Saab.

 Automotive News reported that a spokesperson for General Motors says that one billion dollars will be needed to keep Saab amphibious.
 GM is willing to put up $400 million, and let them sink or swim as an independent business starting Jan.
 1, 2010.

 Is this about the company, or about saving Swedish jobs?
 Today, February 23, 2009, the Swedish Minister of Industry, Maud Olofsson and Sven Otto Littorin the Minister of Employment traveled to Saab’s headquarters in TrollhÃ¤ttan to discuss plans for a ˜New Independent Saab.
 If the Swedish government is thinking of buying Saab back will they make it a Swedish built car?
 Will that include bringing the 9-3 convertible out of Austria and manufacture in TrollhÃ¤ttan?

 But what will that company be?
 Is Sweden willing to buy back the once Swedish company and try to resurrect a company that was failing when it was sold?
 Why are they willing to buy it now and they weren’t willing to support it then?

-It is clear that the Swedish government has it’s hands full, but the goal needs to be a longer-term vision of what Saab is, should be and how to finance that goal.
-If this is going to happen correctly, the priority of the moment is the long-term vision of Saab, as a Saab.
+It is clear that the Swedish government has its hands full, but the goal needs to be a longer-term vision of what Saab is, should be and how to finance that goal.
+If this is going to happen correctly, the priority of the moment is the long-term vision of Saab, like a Saab.